Museum Reich der Kristalle

 For a secular theme, inspect Albrecht Altdorfer's Battle of Alexander the Great (1529), which captures in dizzying detail a 6th-century war pitting Greeks against Persians.

-There's a choice bunch of Dutch masters, including an altarpiece by Rogier van der Weyden called The Adoration of the Magi , plus The Seven Joys of Mary by Hans Memling, Danae by Jan Gossaert and The Land of Cockayne by Pieter Bruegel the Elder.
-Rubens fans also have reason to rejoice.
-At 6m in height, his epic Last Judgment is so big that Klenze custom-designed the hall for it.
+There's a choice bunch of works by Dutch masters, including an altarpiece by Rogier van der Weyden called The Adoration of the Magi , plus The Seven Joys of Mary by Hans Memling, Danae by Jan Gossaert and The Land of Cockayne by Pieter Bruegel the Elder.
+At 6m in height, Rubens' epic Last Judgment is so big that Klenze custom-designed the hall for it.
 A memorable portrait is Hélène Fourment (1631), a youthful beauty who was the ageing Rubens' second wife.

 The Italians are represented by Botticelli, Rafael, Titian and many others, while the French collection includes paintings by Nicolas Poussin, Claude Lorrain and François Boucher.
-The Spaniards field such heavy hitters as El Greco, Murillo and Velázquez.
+Among the Spaniards are such heavy hitters as El Greco, Murillo and Velázquez.